craigbuckler/dockerwebdev/content/tutorials/live-course.md

 1. Sample code for use in your own projects.
 1. A discounted copy of the ["Docker for Web Developers" book & video course]({{ '/' | url }}).
 1. A certificate of attendance.
+1. Knowledge which will change your approach to application development forever!

 ## Why should you learn Docker?